virtual-labs/exp-vector-logical-time-iiith-/experiment/theory.md

 Strong consistency is when the system of clocks satisfy:
     $$a \rightarrow b \Leftrightarrow C(a) < C(b)$$

-## Vector Logical Clock
+#### Vector Logical Clock

-A number of integers (one for each process) is used to keep track of time in case of a vector logical clock.
+A number of non-negative integers (one for each process) is used to keep track of time in case of a vector logical clock.
 They are grouped into a vector.
 While one clock time is assigned by the vector to the process itself and used to count local events, other times represent the knowledge of advance in time the process has of other processes.